 Snow Leopard Trust

-AI, machine learning, and cognitive services are helping researchers find and protect threatened snow leopard populations.Learn about Snow Leopard Trust
+AI, machine learning, and cognitive services are helping researchers find and protect threatened snow leopard populations.Try the Snow Leopard demo

 Snow leopards are apex predators in Central Asia, known as “ghosts of the mountains” due to their elusive nature.
 Their population is a key indicator for the health of the whole ecosystem, but they can be difficult to spot and track in the wild.

 Scientists use camera traps to spot snow leopards in their natural habitats with minimal disruption.
 Camera traps capture hundreds of thousands of images that need identification and analysis, a labor-intensive task that can be streamlined with AI services.